robvanson/akouste/Examples/akouste_LLM_simple_prompt.md

 -1.
 Ask the subject to judge the intelligibility of the signs on a 5 point Likert scale of radio buttons, from very unintelligible to very intelligible.

 -2.
-Ask the subject to judge the pleasantness of the signs on a visual analogue scale (VAS), from very unpleasant to very pleasant.
+Ask the subject to judge the pleasantness of the presentation of the signs on a visual analogue scale (VAS), from very unpleasant to very pleasant.